ShubhaGururaja/SwampUp2022/sup002-distribution/lab-02-classic-distribution-ui/README.md

 *******************************************************************************************************************
-**NOTE: If you do not see the above data configured then please go through step 2. or you can use sup002-distribution/scripts/setup.sh to populate repositories using JFROG CLI **.
-Step 2 can be skipped if the step 1 has no issues
+**NOTE: If you do not see teh data configured in the above step then please go through the section 2 and create the data .
+Or You can use SU-201-Intro-to-JFrog-Xray/scripts/setup.sh to populate repositories using JFROG CLI ** .You can skip Section 2 and go to section 3 if teh required data is present in the instance as shown in section 1
 *******************************************************************************************************************

-### Step 2 - Create Repositories in JFrog Artifactory ( Run the below steps only if step 1 is not succeeded)
+### TO-DO - Section 2 - Create Repositories in JFrog Artifactory ( Run the below steps only if section 1 validation is not succeeded)

 - Login to your saas instance **{{instance_name}}**.jfrog.io with  your admin credentials
 - Nevigate to Welcome, **{{user}}** from top right